Timoshechka9/p2p-transfer-system-design/docs/business-rules.md

 - BR-06.
 The sender and recipient accounts must be different.
 - BR-07.
 The sender account must have sufficient funds for the transfer.
 - BR-08.
 A transfer must have a unique transfer identifier.
 - BR-09.
-Repeated requests with the same idempotency key must not create duplicate transfers.
+Repeated requests with the same idempotency key and the same request data must not create duplicate transfers.
 - BR-10.
+Reusing an existing idempotency key with different transfer data must be rejected.
+- BR-11.
 A successful transfer cannot be cancelled.

 ## Transfer Status Rules